-Lola Farms and Gardens is a small farm located in Lake Butler, Florida.
+Lola Farms is a small farm located in Lake Butler, Florida.
 Our operation consists of heritage breed livestock: pigs, dairy goats and chickens.
 Our main focus is the preservation of the Gloucestershire Old Spot breed and producing pasture raised pork.
 We have a small herd of Oberhasli dairy goats and a flock of laying hens.
 Our vegetable and flower gardens are growing each year.

 To help preserve the breed, Gloucestershire Old Spot, by producing premium quality pork, naturally grown and humanely raised on pasture, free of genetically modified organisms (GMOs), antibiotics and hormones.